Wh1t3Rh1n0/edc/README.md

 ## Notes on the "Don't Lock Screen" variants

 - **Vol-+** - Quickly press volume down and then volume up.
-Causes a pop-up like NumLock.
+Causes a pop-up, but not as intrusive as NumLock (such as when switching between host and virtual machines).
 - **Insert X2** - Presses Insert two times in rapid succession.
 	- Potential issue: If you're pressing/holding Shift when this triggers, you're clipboard contents will get pasted.
 Not ideal. 😝
 - **Shift** - Presses Shift once every 290 seconds.